 These wireless functions are usually available from stand-alone devices or as features of hybrid devices.
 The all-in-one devices have the following operational modes.

 The wireless access point expands the wired network into the wireless space, hence allowing more devices within the WLAN coverage area to access the network.
 A WAP can be added to any existing wired LAN without acquiring other equipment.
 It comprises an Ethernet port and a wireless transceiver for sending and receiving radio signals to and from the WI-FI devices, hence allowing them to connect to the local network and internet.

 Figure 1: ASUS RT-N13U Wireless-N Router, Access Point, and Repeater

 The above ASUS RT-N13U Wireless-N Router, available at Walmart, distinguishes itself with the “auto switching” function.
-It not only enables multiple users to use multifunction printer wirelessly without a PC or server turned on 24 hours a day, but also rules out the trouble of repeating “disconnecting” and “re-connecting” when users switch.
+It not only enables multiple users to use the multifunction printers wirelessly without a PC or server turned on 24 hours a day but also rules out the trouble of repeating “disconnecting” and “re-connecting” when users switch.
 When different users are to use the printer, the router switches automatically, which enables different users to use the printer simultaneously.